nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 The contact field is a JSON that show to users all the possible channels to contact the maintainer that could be:

-- `issues`: how to URL to the issues tracker.
-It could be the same of the `package.json`
 - `security`: a contact for security issues
 - `paid-channel`: a direct contact for paid support